scifi451/project_two/README.md

 1. Clone the repository on your desktop
 2. create a config.js javascript file in the static folder and include the following line :  const API_KEY = "<include the API key that you'd obtained for Leaflet">

-3. Navigate to the folder that contains insert_data.py and launch GitBach (Windows) or Terminal (Mac).
+3. Navigate to the folder that contains insert_data.py and launch GitBash (Windows) or Terminal (Mac).
 4. type source activate PythonWebMongo
 5. type python insert_data.py (this will create a database and inserts the data from the data folder).
 Note: be sure that you see sample data is printed on your terminal session
 6. type export FLASK_APP=app.py